momentum-mod/docs/content/docs/guide/localization.md

 ![](/images/localization/loc-add-terms.jpg)

-Add the new term referenced in the code, and any context if you'd like to help explain how the term is being used.
+Add the new term referenced in the code, and context explaining how the term is being used.
+(Added context helps the translators a great deal!)

 ![](/images/localization/loc-new-term.jpg)